joon-kc/joon-kc/README.md

 ### Hi There 👋

-I'm a Data Analyst and sometimes a bit of a Data Engineer, with experience from research to operational to development roles.
-I'm currently interested in data engineering as well as driving the business further with data intelligence.
+I'm a Data Analyst and sometimes a bit of a Data Engineer, with experience from research to operational, and also development roles.
+I'm currently interested in analytics engineering as well as driving the business further with data intelligence in the fraud space.

 ___